Welcome to the Department of Communication Disorders

 to, employment in, and treatment in its programs and activities.

-The Master of Science program in Speech-Language Pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #130, Rockville, Maryland, 20850, 800-498-2071 or 301-296-5700.
+The Master of Science program in Speech-Language Pathology at Southern Connecticut State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 220 Research Boulevard #310, Rockville, Maryland, 20850, 800-498-2071 or 301-296-5700.
 The current accreditation cycle expires in November 2018.

 Role and Value of Accreditation